prabhuramachandran/automan-scipy2024/slides/03_parameter_sweeps.md

 ## Generating unique and sensible directory names

 - `mdict, dprod`: create parameter varations
-- However, we need to create unique directory names for each of the cases
+- However, we need unique directory names for each case!

 - Use `opts2path`